chandrahaskantheti/NewProj_Late2025/README.md

-# This projects folder is full fresh start to my approach to Python
+# This projects folder will contain a series of projects pertaining to Python

-This folder will contain projects for different levels and concepts that I devote towards my self learning and understanding.
+This folder will contain projects for different levels and concepts that I devote towards my self learning and understanding and for cyber security, ML, and high performance computing.

 One might say a last attempt at the Software Engineering world and SDE/SWE world.